 Barnett also visited Arkansas and Oklahoma and considered Oklahoma State before choosing the Huskers.

 Jalin was born on Aug.
 19, 1996, and he is the son of Tanisha Barnett.
-He is majoring in psychology and is on track to earn his degree in May of 2019.
+He earned his bachelor's degree from Nebraska as a psychology major in December of 2018.
 Barnett earned a spot on the Nebraska Scholar-Athlete Honor Roll in the fall of 2017.
 He is a two-time member of the Brook Berringer and Tom Osborne Citizenship Teams, and has volunteered his time with the Lincoln Marathon, the Nebraska Football Road Race and local hospital visits.